 You can submit supporting information along with your EERS report if required.
 To attach supporting documents select the 'Add File' button from the reports tab prior to generating your draft report.
 This allows you to select the required document from your computer.
 Once this has been selected, click on 'Upload' to attach the document to your report.
 Documents cannot be attached in EERS once a report has generated.
 If you generate a report and need to add an attachment you will need to remove the report, add the required attachment and generate the report again.

 Note: Only PDF files can be uploaded, and each must be below 5MB in size.

 All reports are to be submitted by an 'executive officer' of your organisation.
 To submit a report, the executive officer must read through the declaration that appears both at the end of the report to be submitted and once the executive officer (or nominated report submitter) clicks 'Submit Report'.

 In short, the declaration states that the reporting entity is responsible for adhering to requirements under the NGER legislation, and highlighting penalty provisions for those reports that do not comply.
 By clicking accept on this declaration, the report is electronically submitted, and the executive officer effectively signs the report.

 An executive officer is defined as a:

-The Executive Officer who provided the authorisation, should be the person whose details are selected in the Executive Officer field in EERS.
+The executive officer who provided the authorisation must be the person whose details are selected in the executive officer field in EERS.

-You are able to save electronic copies of reports by using the print function.
+You can save electronic copies of reports by using the print function.
 This will work for both submitted and unsubmitted reports.

 Once you have generated or submitted a report, view that report by clicking on the hyperlink.